fregie/pho/README_EN.md

 [Click here to download the APK](https://github.com/fregie/pho/releases)

 ### Introduction
+The primary objective of this application is to serve as a replacement for the native photo gallery application on smartphones.
+It also offers the capability to synchronize photos with online storage.
 Pho is a simple app designed for viewing and synchronizing photos to cloud storage.
 It aims to provide an excellent user experience.

 ### Features